SinclairPythonAkoto/jobs-log-FlaskHeroku-APP/thought_process.md

 TP #2
 * The above didn't work, so delete the files and start with basic 'Hello World' route to test if it works.
+* This worked!

+TP #3
+* Now I will test index.html page to see if it works.
+* I will change the return to render_template(); also make 'Hello World!' a string and store it in a variable.
+* Use Jinja to inact code - testing if it works.
+* Don't forget to put the html page & variable=variable into the render_template() !